Car Lease Money Factor

-The “money factor” on your car lease is essentially the interest rate being charged by the financing company.
-Just like an auto loan or a mortgage, a car lease has an associated interest rate.
 Also referred to as the “lease factor”, it determines what you’ll pay in the way of finance charges over the life of your lease.
 Basically, the higher the money factor, the higher the cost of the lease, and vice versa.

-So what does this tiny fraction mean, and how can I make more sense of it?
-Fortunately, it’s easy to convert money factor to a standard interest rate (APR), simply by multiplying the number by 2400, regardless of the lease term.
+Fortunately, it’s easy to convert money factor to a standard interest rate (APR), simply by multiplying the number by 2400, regardless of the lease term (the 2400 doesn’t mean 24 months).

 Let’s look at an example: